AnatolianTeam/Anatolian-Team-Services/docs/Testnet/pingpong/user-guide.md

 Bridge your mGRT & mLPT tokens from the Holešky Testnet network to the Morph Holesky Testnet network.

+## Holešky-Morph Holesky Bridge
+ETH is required on the Morph Holesky network for staking, you can send ETH using the bridge [here](https://bridge-holesky.morphl2.io/).

 ## Staking

 Earn Morph_PPP & Campaign1_PPP points by staking your mGRT & mLP tokens that you send to the Morph Holesky Testnet network.